-- A. Perform all procedures that an Emergency Medical Responder may perform; - B. Ventilate with a non-invasive manual or continuous positive pressure delivery device; - C. Insert a supraglottic airway device to facilitate ventilation through the glottic opening by displacing tissue and sealing of the laryngeal area; - D. Perform tracheobronchial tube suctioning; - E. Provide care for suspected shock; - F. Provide care for suspected medical emergencies, including: - 1.
+- A. Perform all procedures that an Emergency Medical Responder may perform; - B. Ventilate with a non-invasive manual or continuous positive pressure delivery device: - C. Insert a supraglottic airway device to facilitate ventilation through the glottic opening by displacing tissue and sealing of the laryngeal area; - D. Perform tracheobronchial tube suctioning; - E. Provide care for suspected shock; - F. Provide care for suspected medical emergencies, including: - 1.
 Obtain a capillary blood specimen for blood glucose monitoring; - 2.
 Prepare and administer epinephrine for anaphylaxis; - 3.
 Administer activated charcoal for poisonings; and - 4.
 Prepare and administer nebulized and metered dose albuterol with or without ipratropium for known asthmatic and chronic obstructive pulmonary disease (COPD) patients suffering from suspected bronchospasm. - G. Transport stable patients with saline locks, heparin locks, foley catheters, or indwelling vascular devices; - H. Assist the on-scene Advanced EMT, EMT-Intermediate, or Paramedic by: - 1.
 Assembling and priming IV fluid administration sets; and - 2.
-Opening, assembling and uncapping preloaded medication syringes and vials; - Complete a clear and accurate prehospital emergency care report form on all patient contacts; - J. Assist a patient with administration of sublingual nitroglycerine tablets or spray and with metered dose inhalers that have been previously prescribed by that patient's personal physician and that are in the possession of the patient at the time the EMT is summoned to assist that patient; - K. In the event of a release of organophosphate agents, the EMT who has completed Authority-approved training may prepare and administer atropine sulfate and pralidoxime chloride by autoinjector, using protocols approved by the Authority and adopted by the supervising physician; and - L. In the event of a declared Mass Casualty Incident (MCI) as defined in the local Mass Casualty Incident plan, monitor patients who have isotonic intravenous fluids flowing - M. Administer over-the-counter medications in unit dose packaging for immediate use under specific written protocols authorized by the supervising physician or direct orders from a licensed physician. - N. Acquire and transmit cardiac monitoring and electrocardiogram (ECG). - O. Prepare and administer immunizations in the event of an outbreak or epidemic as declared by the Governor of the state of Oregon, the State Public Health Officer, or a county health officer, as part of an emergency immunization program, under the agency's supervising physician's standing order.
+Opening, assembling and uncapping preloaded medication syringes and vials; - I. Complete a clear and accurate prehospital emergency care report form on all patient contacts; - J. Assist a patient with administration of sublingual nitroglycerine tablets or spray and with metered dose inhalers that have been previously prescribed by that patient's personal physician and that are in the possession of the patient at the time the EMT is summoned to assist that patient; - K. In the event of a release of organophosphate agents, the EMT who has completed Authority-approved training may prepare and administer atropine sulfate and pralidoxime chloride by autoinjector, using protocols approved by the Authority and adopted by the supervising physician; and - L. In the event of a declared Mass Casualty Incident (MCI) as defined in the local Mass Casualty Incident plan, monitor patients who have isotonic intravenous fluids flowing - M. Administer over-the-counter medications in unit dose packaging for immediate use under specific written protocols authorized by the supervising physician or direct orders from a licensed physician. - N. Acquire and transmit cardiac monitoring and electrocardiogram (ECG). - O. Prepare and administer COVID-19 Immunizations: - According to the CDC Advisory Committee on Immunization Practices (ACIP) and/or the Oregon State Public Health Officer's recommended immunization guidelines; - 2.
+As directed by the agency's supervising physician's standing order; - 3.
+Under the direction of their supervising physician; and - 4.
 Prior to vaccine administration, the EMT must be trained by the supervising physician or their designee.
-The EMT and the EMS agency or employer much maintain records or training;
+The EMT and the EMS agency or employer must maintain records of training.